-• Live well Greenwich: embedding a preventative approach: our commitment to a more systematic prevention offer in the borough and to tackling health inequalities was also a major feature of the pandemic period.
-We have always known that poorer health was concentrated in more deprived communities where our residents from Black, Asian and other ethnic minority communities are also over-represented.
-The pandemic affected these communities more profoundly, with both higher rates of acute illness and higher deaths rates.
-We also saw lower levels of trust and confidence in government and the

-NHS responses amongst some of these communities, resulting in lower levels of vaccination uptake, for example.
+Live well Greenwich: using a preventative approach: our commitment to a more systematic prevention offer in the borough and to tackling health inequalities was also a major feature of the pandemic period.
+We have always known that poorer health was higher in more deprived communities where our residents from Black, Asian and other ethnic minority communities are also over-represented.
+The pandemic affected these communities more profoundly, with both higher rates of acute illness and higher death rates.
+We also saw lower levels of trust and confidence in government and the NHS responses amongst some of these communities, resulting in lower levels of vaccination uptake, for example.

-Tackling unjust and preventable variations in health outcomes is a major priority within our new Strategy, cutting across all aspects of the strategy and embedded in how we work with our residents, neighbourhoods and stakeholders in more collaborative and equal partnerships going forwards.
+Tackling unjust and preventable variations in health is a major priority within our new strategy, shown by how we work with our residents, neighbourhoods and stakeholders in more collaborative and equal partnerships going forwards.